andrewccchan/andrewccchan.github.io/home.md

 If you are interested in my research, please check out the [<u>Research</u>](/research) page for more information.

 ## Research Interests
-- Biomedical image processing with a focus on data-driven approaches
 - Computational imaging with a focus on the joint design of imaging systems and image processing algorithms
-- Inverse problems in image or signal processing
+- Biomedical image processing and biomedical imaging
+- Signal processing algorithms and their applications in the biomedical field